College and Community Innovation program

-The College and Community Innovation program is committed to supporting research that respectfully involves and engages with First Nations, Inuit, and Métis Peoples or other Indigenous nations, communities, societies or individuals, and their wisdom, cultures, experiences or traditional Indigenous knowledge, as expressed in their dynamic forms, past and present, regardless of their locale.
+The College and Community Innovation (CCI) program is committed to supporting research that is led by and respectfully involves and engages First Nations, Inuit, and Métis Peoples or other Indigenous nations, communities, societies or individuals.
+The CCI program embraces their languages, cultures, perspectives, worldviews, experiences, wisdom, and Indigenous Knowledge systems, as expressed in their dynamic forms, past and present, regardless of their locale.

-- Fostering the right of First Nations, Inuit and Métis Peoples to set their own research priorities
+Fostering the right of First Nations, Inuit and Métis Peoples to set their own research priorities

-- Decolonization of research:
+Decolonization of research:

-- Respecting Indigenous ways of knowing and supporting community-led research
+Respecting Indigenous ways of knowing and supporting community-led research

-- Strengthening accountability in respecting Indigenous ethics and protocols in research and identifying the benefits and impacts of research in Indigenous communities
+Strengthening accountability in respecting Indigenous ethics and protocols in research and identifying the benefits and impacts of research in Indigenous communities

-- Facilitating and promoting equitable access and support for Indigenous students and researchers
+Facilitating and promoting equitable access and support for Indigenous students and researchers

 - consult the specific requirements of the appropriate CCI funding opportunity

 Additional resources, including resources developed by other organizations, are listed at the end of this guide.
 Since the definitions and resources cited here are evolving, this page will be updated periodically.
 Applicants are invited to consult this guide regularly.

 Concepts, principles and protocols